-Currently, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
-The laboratory encourages healthcare providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.
-Due to broadening genetic knowledge, it is possible that the laboratory may discover new information of relevance to the patient.
-Should that occur, the laboratory may issue an amended report.
+At this time, it is not standard practice for the laboratory to systematically review previously classified variants on a regular basis.
+The laboratory encourages health care providers to contact the laboratory at any time to learn how the classification of a particular variant may have changed over time.